mkrangnekar/hello-world/README.md

 # hello-world
-related to spring4 mvc using maven project
+related to spring4 mvc using maven projectin spring4 mvc we use @configuration annotation